 Hemp milk is by far the easiest dairy milk substitute.
-There is no cooking and, with the Vitamix, there is no need to run it through a filtration bag.
+There is no cooking and, with the Vitamix, there is no need to run it through a filtration bag unless it is being given through a gastric tube.
 It is very calorie dense with lots of protein.
 It tastes great as is but I’ve added a couple of ingredients for folks who like their milk substitutes a little sweeter.

 - 2 cups of water